Bloomington salutatorian to pursue nursing career

 For Viviana Nicole Gomez her future will be found helping others.

-The 18-year-old Bloomington High School salutatorian was impressed the care provided to her grandmother while she was suffering with cancer.
-She decided in the 7th grade that she wanted to be a nurse.
+The 18-year-old Bloomington High School salutatorian was impressed with the care provided to her grandmother while she was suffering with cancer.
+She decided in the seventh grade that she wanted to be a nurse.

 “I guess I’ve always wanted to help others,” Gomez said.

 Toward that end, Gomez has taken college classes since her sophomore year.
-She plans to attend Victoria College with the aim of earning her nursing degree.
+She plans to attend Victoria College with the goal of earning her nursing degree.
 She will graduate with a 3.82 GPA.
-Graduation is at 7 p.m.
-Friday at the Bloomington High School football stadium.

 “I’m very proud of the work she has accomplished,” her mother Esther Gomez said.
 “I think she is going to be successful in whatever she does.
 If she sets her mind on something she does it.
 She’s hard on herself.”